Variational Monte Carlo with Large Patched Transformers

 where $\Psi\left(\boldsymbol{\sigma};\mathcal{W}\right)$ denotes a wavefunction encoded in one of the discussed network models.
 To optimize the variational network parameters, we use the gradient descent algorithm the same way as discussed in~\cite{Hibat-Allah2020, Carrasquilla2021}, with gradients

 and local energy

 The training process requires the evaluation of the gradients of $\Psi\left(\boldsymbol{\sigma};\mathcal{W}\right)$.
 To reduce the necessary amount of memory, we always generate a batch of $N_{\mathrm{s}}$ samples from the network without evaluating the gradients.
 We then pass each sample through the network again to obtain the wavefunction amplitude with the corresponding gradients.
-This approach requires additional network passes, but evaluating gradients on a given input sequence is less memory-consuming than evaluating gradients on an auto-regressive process in PyTorch~\cite{Paszke2019}.
+This approach requires $2N_{\mathrm{s}}$ network passes instead of $N_{\mathrm{s}}$, but evaluating gradients on a given input sequence is less memory-consuming than evaluating gradients on an autoregressive process in PyTorch~\cite{Paszke2019}.
 We can further reduce the required memory by dividing the total batch of $N_{\mathrm{s}}$ samples into mini batches of $K$ samples each, which are evaluated in separate processes.
-The smaller we choose the mini batches, the less memory is required, but the longer the computational runtime.
+This reduces the memory scaling by a factor $K/N_{\mathrm{s}}$ per pass, while requiring $N_{\mathrm{s}}/K$ network passes instead of one.
+Thus, the smaller we choose the mini batches, the less memory is required, but the longer the computational runtime.
 If not stated otherwise, we choose $K=256$ in this work.